rcos/CSCI-4470-OpenSource/Syllabus.md

 - Office Hours: TBD

 ---
-The course will meet in **TDB** on Tuesdays and Fridays from 10:30pm - 12:35pm.
+The course will meet in **Sage 5510** on Tuesdays and Fridays from 10:30pm - 12:35pm.
 Class discussions are an important part of the lecture and the labs so attendance is required.
-If you are temporrily unable to attend because of quarantine or other health issues, please contact Prof. Turner and make alternate arrangements.
+If you are temporarily unable to attend because of quarantine or other health issues, please contact Prof. Turner and make alternate arrangements.

 ## Online LMS and the use of Submitty
 This course __will not__ use the RPI Blackboard LMS.
 Instead, we will use __Submitty__ a course management tool developed as an opensource project under __RCOS__ and the creative and technical auspices of Prof. Barbara Cutler.
 If you are registered in the course, you may access it at [https://submitty.cs.rpi.edu/courses/u22/csci4470](https://submitty.cs.rpi.edu/courses/u22/csci4470).
 If you do not have access, please email the TA or the Professor.